moonbitlang/moonbit-docs/moonbit-tour/tour/chapter2_pattern_matching/lesson4_tuple_pattern/index.md

 # Tuple pattern

-Use tuple patten to match multiple conditions at once.
+Use tuple pattern to match multiple conditions at once.

-This example simulates *logical and* and *logical or* operation via pattern matching.
+This example simulates _logical and_ and _logical or_ operation via pattern matching.

 In this scenario, the overhead of creating the tuple in the condition will be optimized out by the compiler.